 - Rigorous evaluation and evidence-based methods designed to learn what's working (and what's not) and share it with the wider community.

 “I wasn’t thinking about a career in science until I started in Science Club at the Boys & Girls Club.
 It changed my life.
-I’ll be graduating next year from the university of Kentucky with a degree in Biomedical Engineering.
+I just graduated from the University of Kentucky.
 It would not have happened without the Club and Northwestern mentors.” – Myles M., Science Club graduate

 The program is based in Chicago at the Pederson-McCormick Boys & Girls Club in Uptown and True Value Club in Little Village, and in Evanston at the education non-profit Family Focus and McGaw YMCA’s MetaMedia.